-Hails from Nkanu Enugu State but lives in Coal Camp, an area in Enugu metropolis which can best be classified as an urban poor.
+Hails from Nkanu Enugu State but lives in Coal Camp, an area in Enugu metropolis that can best be classified as urban poor.
 This God-fearing, kindhearted and gentle traditional birth attendant has devoted her time helping women deliver their babies since 1985.
 Her passion for maternal and child health has been her drive in her many years of service despite the struggles of keeping up with an inadequate structure as a maternity home.
-She has SSCE as her highest academic qualification but wishes to gain a formal training in midwifery if supported.
+She has SSCE as her highest academic qualification but wishes to gain formal training in midwifery if supported.

 Before the commencement of the anaemia program at the centres, she records about 7 antenatal visits per week with more deliveries monthly.
 However, since the inception of the anaemia program in December, the rate of attendance has grown by 185.71%.
 Also, a formal referral system has been built with a privately owned hospital where she can refer her patients in complicated cases for quick attention.